Add this page to your book

 Table of Contents

-If you use the check in interface, you will check in to update the inventory date for each item from your shelves.
-This means that transit and holds slips will print automatically, items will be moved to some statuses to reshelving/available, and other statuses such as lost, will stop the process.
+If you use the Check In interface, you will check in items using the Update Inventory circulation modifier to update the inventory date for each item from your shelves.
+This means that transit and holds slips will print automatically, items will be moved from some statuses to Reshelving/Available, and other statuses such as Lost will stop the process.
 Since you will not know what status the item is until you check it in, you have to make broad plans for handling exceptions.

 What this process does